 Rt Rev Fakaofo Kaio has offered a pastoral message to the Church in these challenging times.
 At times like this, faith is especially important, he says.
 Read the Moderator's message

 The Moderator will also lead weekly devotions each Sunday during the period that public worship is suspended.
-The devotion will be available on the Moderator's Facebook page by 9am each Sunday, and will be available on the Church's video channel shortly afterward.
+The devotion will be available on the Moderator's Facebook page by 9am each Sunday, and will be available on the Church's Facebook page and Church's video channel shortly afterward.
 The devotions will last for approximately 20mins.

 PCANZ Guidance: Churches and Coronavirus